Sortly Review: Standalone Inventory Software

 This article is part of a larger series on POS Systems.

-In our review of the best free inventory management software, Sortly landed itself on the list with a 3.29 out of 5 based on 26 data points.
+In our review of the best free inventory management software, Sortly landed itself on the list with a 3.3 out of 5 based on 26 data points.
 It has tons of great features for managing and tracking your inventory across multiple locations and a highly rated app for mobile scanning and reporting.
 It also has a completely free plan and three other affordable options to support your business as it grows.
-However, it has limited customer service hours and lack of integration capabilities—something that Sortly is currently working on.
+However, it has limited customer service hours and lacks integration capabilities, something Sortly is working on.

 When to Use Sortly